 “We give you an insiders view of Defense Base Act Law.
 We don’t sugar coat it for you.
 Here, we give it to you straight.
 No lawyer talk, no double talk.
 Just good old fashioned, unsweetened truth.” -Defense Base Act Attorney Bill Turley

-Remember the DBA insurance company is not your friend.
 I strongly suggest you order a free copy of my book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.
 You don’t have to believe what I say about it - the book has dozens of 5 Star reviews on Amazon.com.
-It is a guide to only help you succeed in your case.
+This guide gives you step by step on what to do and how to do it to reach success with your DBA case.

 Also you can check out my podcast at DBAradio.com where i cover important DBA issues.